Guest Edited by Dr Kirsten Lauber.

 In order to evaluate the potential for clinical translation of these advancements, careful preclinical testing in appropriate models is absolutely indispensable.

-The aim of this article collection is to introduce our readers to recent developments in preclinical radiotherapy, to present achievements as well as future challenges, and to discuss limitations.
-If you would like to submit to the series, please send a pre-submission enquiry to the editorial office: firstname.lastname@example.org.
+This series from Radiation Oncology aims to introduce our readers to recent developments in preclinical radiotherapy, to present achievements as well as future challenges, and to discuss limitations.